MENU

 Before creating your synced table, there are Settings options that will allow you to choose how often you want to sync, and how to handle records that are deleted or hidden from the source (Jira).
 These options are:

 • The frequency of syncing.
-Right now, the options are manual syncing and automatic syncing which happens around every 5 minutes.
+Right now, the options are manual syncing and automatic syncing which happens as often as every 5 minutes, but can, at times, take longer.

 • Whether or not deleted records (issues in the selected Jira filter) should be removed from the Airtable table.
 By default, deleted events will be removed.